The author has worked in conservation and woodland management over many years.

 This is especially so in California, where Blue Gum Trees (Eucalyptus globulus) have established themselves in many forests—to mixed reviews from the state's citizens.
-A great deal of this is down to the efforts of a Santa Barbara rancher, Ellwood Cooper.
+A great deal of this is due to the efforts of a Santa Barbara rancher, Ellwood Cooper.
 In the 1870s, he planted out 200 acres of Blue Gum and encouraged other people to do the same in his writings.

 The beauty of the trees is very obvious, but nowadays it is understood that non-native species can have harmful effects on native plants and animals.